 IFRS 17 requires a current measurement model, where estimates are remeasured in each reporting period.
 The measurement is based on the building blocks of discounted, probability-weighted cash flows, a risk adjustment and a contractual service margin ("CSM") representing the unearned profit of the contract.
 A simplified premium allocation approach is permitted for the liability for the remaining coverage if it provides a measurement that is not materially different from the general model or if the coverage period is one year or less.
 However, claims incurred will need to be measured based on the building blocks of discounted, risk-adjusted, probability weighted cash flows.

-The Company is currently assessing the impact of the above new standard on the financial statements.
+The impact of the above standard is expected to be immaterial on the financial statements of the Company.